Sunday, May 30, 2021

 For example, your rolling indicates your overland map, and there the wyvern with a magical +1 sword that grants Speak with Plants 1/day in its nest in an old oak tree, a true rumor.
 You could dress this up as:

-• Sir Pellidor the Younger ventured forth last spring carrying the family's magical blade Wormfoe to slay the wyvern known as "Old Ironhide" aiming to impress fair maid Eleanor, never to be heard of again.
-Everyone knows and avoids the huge old oak where the monster has its roost.
+• Sir Pellidor ventured forth last spring carrying the family's magical blade Coppertongue to slay the wyvern known as "Old Gruesome" aiming to impress fair maid Eleanor, never to be heard of again.
+Everyone knows and avoids the huge oak where the monster has its roost.

 • Cattle and travelers to the south have been carried off at night by some flying horror from woods for years.
 Derrick the Trapper is said to know its lair, no doubt full of treasure from its victims.
 No-one else dares to enter that forest, and good folk get their cattle inside over the night.